bosoninfo/Resource_Data-Wrangling-and-Visualization-in-R/Chapter01/README.md

 Data-oriented programming languages, such as `Python`, `Julia`, and `R`, offer greater control and power in analyzing data.
 These languages allow for more advanced statistical modeling and data manipulation.

-According to the KDnuggets Poll of data mining professionals from 2019, Python is the most commonly used tool for data science tasks, with about two-thirds of respondents reporting it as their most common tool.
-R is also widely used, with about 50% of respondents reporting using it on a daily basis.
-Excel is also a popular tool, especially for basic data tasks.
+According to the KDnuggets Poll of data mining professionals from 2019,
+- Python is the most commonly used tool for data science tasks, with about two-thirds of respondents using Python.
+- R is also widely used, with about 50% of respondents reporting using it on a daily basis.
+- Excel is also a popular tool, especially for basic data tasks.

 It's important for data science professionals to be proficient in multiple tools, including R, Python, Java, C++, and SQL.
 R is a major tool for many companies and fields and is often the tool of choice for common data tasks.